-The Society’s central archives are housed at the Railroad and Heritage Museum in Temple, Texas, which is located in the former Santa Fe depot.
+The Society’s central archives are housed at the Fred M. and Dale M. Springer Archives in Temple, Texas.
 At Temple, extensive collections are maintained by a dedicated, full-time archivist supported by volunteers.
 The Temple Archives are home to several important collections, both of the Society and other donors.
 Major collections include:

 - The collection of Robert Pounds